-At 4 inches in diameter, this ducting is suitable for a number of appliance and HVAC purposes.
+At 4 inches in diameter, this ducting is suitable for a number of appliances and HVAC purposes.
 The thoughtful design of this aluminum flexible-ducting is what makes it great, as it is constructed using 4 distinct layers; spiral steel ribs, aluminum foil, thermoplastic, and a smooth outer layer.

-The steel-wire spiral makes it very flexible in hard to reach places.
+The steel-wire spiral makes it very flexible in hard-to-reach places.
 With the multi-layer construction, it is great at maximizing airflow and diminishing any CFM loss.

 The combined layers serve to make this an exceptionally flame-retardant ducting.
 It has a sturdy frame for durability which also improves its ventilation efficiency.
-This comes in a 25 foot length and can be cut down to size, as needed.
+This comes in a 25-foot length and can be cut down to size, as needed.
 Duct clamps are included with your purchase and they can be secured using a simple Phillips screwdriver.

 - Rip and tear-resistant

-- Great for grow houses, HVAC systems, dryers, attics and bathrooms
+- Great for grow houses, HVAC systems, dryers, attics, and bathrooms

-- Nondescript black outer finish
+- The nondescript black outer finish

-- Because of its rigid construction, there is little-no wiggle room when installing on 4″ ducts.
-This can make installation a little more challenging.
+Because of its rigid construction, there is little-no wiggle room when installing on 4″ ducts.
+This can make installation a little more challenging

 Best for airflow